ninception/VisRecog_resources/ObjectDetection_RCNN.md

 For a good succinct summary of the paper, please look at this [gitbooks](https://leonardoaraujosantos.gitbooks.io/artificial-inteligence/content/object_localization_and_detection.html) page.
 For information on
 ### bounding box regression for object localization,
-you can also look at the last link.
+you can also look at the gitbooks link.